Singular value decomposition (SVD) says that any matrix can be decomposed into a product of three different matrices, .

 - : some orthogonal matrix, where the columns are the right-singular vectors.

 We can alternatively express SVD in a different way, where and are the columns of and , respectively.
-Notice below why it’s useful.
+Keep note of this.

 We define the singular values of as the square roots of the eigenvalues of the symmetric matrix .
 We represent them in decreasing order.